top of page

 Prizes for the 2024 Writer's Games are donated by the co-founders of The Writer's Workout and the judges.

-Overall: Each of the top three winners overall are interviewed for our winners section.
+Overall: Each of the top three winners overall are interviewed for our winners section and receive a physical copy of 72 Hours.

 Event winners receive 25% off any single service at our affiliate, Premier Literary Services.